War of the Worlds 2: The Next Wave: Plot

 In Washington, American society has not recovered from the invasion.
-George Herbert recognises a familiar disturbance on the radio, as the same heard during the first invasion and he reveals to Major Kramer and a team of scientists that his studies show that the aliens are creating a wormhole between Earth and Mars for another wave of attacks.
-A fleet of fighter jets, which appear to have deep-space flight capabilities, thereby raid the planet Mars.
+George Herbert recognises a familiar disturbance on the radio as the same heard during the first invasion and he reveals to Major Kramer and a team of scientists that his studies show that the aliens are creating a wormhole between Earth and Mars for another wave of attacks.
+A fleet of fighter jets, which appear to have deep-space flight capabilities, raid the planet Mars.
 George returns home for his son Alex, only to find a Tripod outside his home, which abducts Alex.
 He escapes to an abandoned city and wakes the next morning to find a man named Pete running from a Tripod.
 George throws himself before the machine, and wakes inside the machine with Pete.
 Both escape with Sissy, while the Martians begin a second invasion, attacking London and Paris.
 Major Kramer leads the fleet of jets to chase the alien mothership back to Mars.

-George, Pete, and Sissy find themselves in the town from the start of the film; where Shackleford reveals that the town is created by the Tripods for humans captured by Tripods to live on Mars.
-Shackleford wants to destroy the aliens in the same way bacteria did them in during the first invasion.
+George, Pete, and Sissy find themselves in the town from the start of the film.
+Shackleford reveals that the town is created by the Tripods for humans captured by Tripods to live on Mars.
+Shackleford wants to destroy the aliens in the same way bacteria did during the first invasion.
 Shackleford and Sissy are dying of a virus lethal to the Tripods, and he convinces George to inject his infected blood into himself.
-George and Pete are kidnapped again and arrive inside the mothership, where they find Alex in a cocoon.
-There, George injects his infected blood into a pod holding a brain telepathically connected to all of the Tripods, and thus deactivates the invasion.
+George and Pete are kidnapped again and arrive inside the mothership where they find Alex in a cocoon.
+There, George injects his infected blood into a pod holding a brain telepathically connected to all of the Tripods and thus deactivates the invasion.
 George, Pete, and Alex escape just as the mothership explodes.
-George survives the infection, and the humans celebrate while listening to the radio, which undergoes some static interference, indicating a third invasion, and the characters spend a few moments in silence before the film ends.
+George survives the infection and the humans celebrate while listening to the radio which undergoes some static interference indicating a third invasion.
+The characters spend a few moments in silence before the film ends.